-2020 has been a pivotal year for the cloud.
-It played a lead role in facilitating remote work solutions, enabling organizations to fuse their existing processes with novel cloud technologies to offer greater flexibility.
-The cloud expenditure of an average organization has also increased – from $6,500 in 2011 to $10, 000 in 2020, per a Flexera estimate.
-Gartner forecasts worldwide spending on public cloud services to grow 18.4% in 2021.
+2020 played a leading role in facilitating remote work solutions, enabling organizations with the flexibility to fuse their existing processes with novel cloud technologies.
+In 2022, Flexera projects cloud expenditure for 53% of organizations worldwide will reach $1.2 million annually — up from 38% in 2021.
+Gartner forecasts worldwide spending on public cloud services to increase by 17.5% in 2023.

 Cloud cost optimization is finding the right balance between cost and performance and then maintaining it.
 It’s essentially the process of reducing your overall cloud spend by identifying mismanaged resources, eliminating waste, reserving capacity, and rightsizing computing services to scale.
 To do this level of scaling, organizations must have complete visibility over their cloud accounts and control over future deployment.
 Without this level of visibility and control, there would be no accountability, and subsequently, no governance.
 Without any form of cloud governance, no matter what efforts are taken to optimize cloud costs today would be in vain.

-In most IT departments, it often happens when an administrator or developer “spins up” a temporary server to perform a function, only to forget to turn it off or remove storage attached to the instances.
-A cloud provider will bill you for the resources you have bought; it doesn’t matter to them if you’re not using them.
+In most IT departments, an administrator or developer “spins up” a temporary server to perform a function, only to forget to turn it off or remove storage attached to the instances.
 The first step in your cloud cost optimization strategy would be to identify unused and completely unattached resources and remove them.

-One of the benefits of the cloud is the possibility to spin up resources when you need them and vice versa.
+One of the benefits of the cloud is the possibility of spinning up resources only when you need them.
 Powering down the instances when they are not in use is an effective way to save costs while deploying the public cloud.
-If there are a few instances, you can do them manually.
+If there are a few instances, you can perform them manually.
 There are many tools available in the market like AWS Instance Scheduler or Google Cloud Scheduler to manage the entire process and configure a schedule to establish start and stop times.

 There is something called Reserved Instances (RI) that you can invest in to save costs.
-All cloud providers offer lucrative discounts like these based on time commitment and upfront payment.
+All cloud providers offer lucrative discounts based on time commitment and upfront payment.
 As per Amazon, RIs can provide up to a 75% discount compared to on-demand pricing and are available in 1 to 3-year contracts.
-However, before investing in RIs, perform a thorough analysis of your past usage patterns.
-Refer to cloud providers’ pricing guides for further guidance.
+However, before investing in RIs, analyze your past usage patterns thoroughly to locate easy wins for additional price savings (refer to cloud providers’ pricing guides for further guidance).

 Cloud administrators often have a million possible combinations, which makes it difficult to size instances correctly.
 So, efficient analysis of computing services and modifying them to the most efficient size is critical.
 In this analysis, you can also optimize servers for memory, databases, computing, graphics, storage capacity, throughput, and more.